wakamex/py-eip712-structs/README.md

 ## Development
 Contributions always welcome.

-Install dependencies:
+Install test dependencies:
-- `pip install -r requirements.txt`
+- `uv pip install -e ".[test]"`

 Run tests:
-- `python setup.py test`
+- `pytest`
-- Some tests expect an active local ganache chain on http://localhost:8545.
+- Some tests expect an active local anvil chain on http://localhost:11111.
 Docker will compile the contracts and start the chain for you.
 - Docker is optional, but useful to test the whole suite.
 If no chain is detected, chain tests are skipped.
 - Usage:
     - `docker-compose up -d` (Starts containers in the background)